-- Any illegal activity; - Threats or harassment;

-- Slander or defamation: - Transferring, viewing, displaying, storing, distributing, editing, archiving, or recording of any discriminatory message, image, or material, or any obscene, graphic, or suggestive message, image, or material; - Activity that is in violation of any provisions set forth elsewhere in this Employee Handbook; - Any unauthorized commercial activity; - Accessing or attempting to access the data/files of another person, unless otherwise authorized as necessary in the course of performing Town business; - Using or aiding in the unauthorized use of another person's password; - Harming or destroying data/files (other than editing or deleting information in the normal course of one's job duties); - Use of non-business software; - Gambling; - Use of entertainment software, such as games and puzzles; - Installation or use of any hardware or software, not authorized by the Town; - Installation or use of Town-owned hardware or software for any use that is not Town related business; - Installation or use of any unauthorized or unlicensed hardware or software; and - Installation of any software containing viruses.
+- Any illegal activity; - Threats or harassment; - Slander or defamation; - Transferring, viewing, displaying, storing, distributing, editing, archiving, or recording of any discriminatory message, image, or material, or any obscene, graphic, or suggestive messagesmessage, image, or graphical imagesmaterial; - Activity that is in violation of any provisions set forth elsewhere in this Employee Handbook; - Any unauthorized commercial activity; Commercial activity is limited to designated terminals.
+If a user is unsure whether a terminal is available for commercial use, the employee should ask the Department Head; - Accessing or attempting to access the data/files of another person, unless otherwise authorized as necessary in the course of performing Town business; - Using or aiding in the unauthorized use of another person's password; - Harming or destroying data/files (other than editing or deleting information in the normal course of one's job duties); - Use of non-business software; - Gambling; - Use of entertainment software, such as games and puzzles; - Installation or use of any hardware or software, not ownedauthorized by the Town; - Installation or use of Town-owned hardware or software for any use that is not Town related business: - Installation or use of any unauthorized or unlicensed hardware or software; and - Installation of any software containing viruses.